 We expect students to attend all timetabled classes promptly and we have high expectations in terms of behaviour and conduct at College.
 Although we treat our students as adults, we still reserve the right to contact parents about any concerns relating to attendance, behaviour and achievement until the end of the academic year in which they turn 18.

 Student Activities at CI

 At Colchester Institute there is a wide variety of activities for students to join in.
 This varies throughout the year and from campus to campus.
 Based at the Colchester campus, The Sports Federation deals with all competitive sports teams at the college.

 The Basketball Academy Boys Team Two Under 19 Boys teams

 The Basketball Academy Girls Team One Under 19 Girls teams

-In addition to our sports team there are fitness classes such as Street Dance, Self Defence, Volleyball, Cheerleading, Boxing and Yoga and team sports including Dodgeball, Basketball and Football.
+In addition to our sports team there are fitness classes such as Street Dance, Self Defence, Volleyball, Cheerleading and Boxing, as well as team sports including Dodgeball, Basketball and Football.